JesielPalacios/angularapp/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+**Note: (this once the application is in production) through port 9000 that must be executed manually with: node server.js**

 ## Running unit tests